pbstrein/docs/content/docs/reference/pkg/azure/eventhub/subscription.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
 Boolean flag which controls whether this Subscription supports the concept of a session.
-Defaults to false.
+Defaults to `false`.
 Changing this forces a new resource to be created.
  {{% /md %}}